CBS All Access Review

 Unlike most other streaming services that offer live TV, CBS All Access has no cloud DVR.

-Since everything aired on CBS is made available the next day on demand, this isn’t a major minus—unless you’d prefer to watch the new Madam Secretary later tonight.
-Political spoilers travel fast these days.
+Since everything aired on CBS is made available the next day on demand, this isn’t a major minus—unless you’d prefer to watch the new All Rise right away.
+Legal spoilers travel fast these days.

 The CBS All Access FAQ page also states that it “may change the maximum number of simultaneous streams of All Access that you may use at any time in its sole discretion.”
 We hope that means more streams in the future.